 In the beds closest to the foundation, you should avoid using mulches that consist of wood chips.
 If you do require the use of mulch in beds close to your foundation, then termite pest control measures need to be taken.
 While bark mulches are less attractive to termites, they may still feed on them.
 Pine straw is a safer bet, as are mulches that are not plant-based, such as rubber, gravel or rock.
 Additionally, make sure to keep any mulch, regardless of materials, a good eight to twelve inches away from the foundation slap.
 Termites can still use it as a bridge over the chemically treated soil to enter your home through the foundation.

 Call Safe Pro Pest Control to discuss your options for termite pest control Frisco TX at (972) 435-0700.
-You can also visit us online at www.safepropest.com to learn more about us and to find valuable coupons.
+You can also visit us online at www.safepropest.com to learn more about our Plano pest control services and to find valuable coupons.

 Termite Pest Control Frisco TX